KirinDave/mooish-template/README.md

   For help on adding tests here look at the second part of "3." under the header "Adding your code".

+### Demo/

+  A basic example of a demo html/js combo.
+The html file uses the Mootools builder to import the code to be demoed (along with all of mootools) and has some sample elements to test on.
+The js file just sets up a simple test case of the component being demoed.

 Adding your code
 ----------------